sirinali07/Ansible-Essentials/LAB 3 - Ansible Playbook.md

   hosts: all
   become: yes
   tasks:
-    - name: Task1 will install httpd using apt
+    - name: Task1 will install apache2 using apt
       apt:
-        name: httpd
+        name: apache2
         #local cache of the package information available from the repositories configured on the system
         update_cache: yes
         state: latest